 Outbound prospecting remains a highly effective lead generation practice for B2B

-We have a separate blog post to discuss back up this statement5 Outbound Prospecting Myths (RAIN Group Study), so, we won’t discuss it here.
+We have a separate blog post about 5 outbound prospecting myths to back up this statement, so, we won’t discuss it here.
 What we really want to talk about is optimizing your sales lead generation process and how to organize it.

 CIENCE bases its lead gen on outbound prospecting.
 We also create and conduct successful campaigns for our clients.
 In other words, we have deep and relevant experience with these processes.
 Here’s a model for evaluation, taking what we’ve learned so far from our own experience as well as the market’s best practices.